Alkass/pytc/README.md

-#TestCase
+#pytc
-<i>TestCase</i> is a tiny single-file Python script testing tool meant to keep your test cases organized and informative.
+<i>pytc</i> (stands for Python Test Case) a tiny Python code testing tool designed to keep your Python test cases organized and informative.

-#Is TestCase the Right Tool for my Project?
+#Is pytc the Right Tool for my Project?
 Large projects require well-defined sets of test cases, and as your project requirements change, you'll often find yourself re-implementing (or making major/minor modifications to) existing code.
-Some existing features break when they are modified or when new features are added. <i>TestCase</i> allows you to re-run all your test cases with a single command line.
+Some existing features break when they are modified or when new features are added. <i>pytc</i> allows you to re-run all your test cases with a single command line.

 #Documentation
-The whole idea behind <i>TestCase</i> is simple; extend the `TestCase` abstract class, implement the `setup()` method (optional), write as many test methods as you need, and <i>TestCase</i> will take care of the rest.
+The whole idea behind <i>pytc</i> is simple; extend the `TestCase` abstract class, implement the `setup()` method (optional), write as many test methods as you need, and <i>pytc</i> will take care of the rest.
 The "rest" includes running all your classes in the order they are listed in the source code file.

->Note: All methods starting with the word 'test' in their names are considered individual test cases and will be automatically invoked by <i>TestCase</i>.
+>Note: All methods starting with the word 'test' in their names are considered individual test cases and will be automatically invoked by <i>pytc</i>.

 Perhaps the bare minimum test case class looks like the following: